Assessment of Regression Models with Discrete Outcomes Using Quasi-Empirical Residual Distribution Functions: Methodology

-To analyze the asymptotic results, first, the discrepancy of our proposed empirical process with the null pattern depends on both $m$ and $n$, i.e., pointwise bias $\kappa_2g'(s)\epsilon_n^2/g(s)$ and variance $s(1-s)R_2(K)/\left[n\epsilon_ng(s)\right]$.
+To analyze the asymptotic results, first, the discrepancy of the proposed function with its null pattern (the identity function) depends on both $m$ and $n$, which is reflected in the pointwise bias $\kappa_2g'(s)\epsilon_n^2/g(s)$ and variance $s(1-s)R_2(K)/\left[n\epsilon_ng(s)\right]$.
 Even if the data are highly discrete, i.e. $m$ is small, the bias and variance go to 0 when the sample size is large.
-In contrast, the deviance residuals are normally distributed with an error term of order at least $O_p(m^{-1/2})$ which cannot be improved by large sample sizes.
-Meanwhile, from the form of the variance, a large $m$ leads to large values of $g$ and thus a small variance.
-Second, the proposed tool has a slower convergence rate than ${n}^{-1/2}$ as for deviance residuals.
+In contrast, the deviance residuals are normally distributed with an error term of order at least $O_p(m^{-1/2})$ which cannot be improved with large sample sizes.
+Meanwhile, a large $m$ leads to a large value of $g$ and thereby a small variance.
+Second, since we use a subset of data to construct $\hat{U}(\cdot;\hat{ {\bm\beta}})$, the proposed tool has a slower convergence rate than ${n}^{-1/2}$ as for deviance residuals.
 Therefore, the proposed tool requires a larger sample size for satisfactory performance.